-Prerequisites: Navigation Safety 1 (NS 1) and Chartwork and Pilotage 2 (C&P 2).
+Required: Navigation Safety 1 (NS 1) and Chartwork and Pilotage 2 (C&P 2).
 ORIGINAL and COPIES of prerequisites must be submitted to the instructor on the first day of the course.
-Required equipment: marine chart dividers, parallel rulers or triangles (these items are available to borrow from the BMC library).
-Also required are pens, pencils, erasers and notebooks.
+Required equipment to be obtained by students: marine chart dividers, parallel rulers or triangles.
+Also required are pens, pencils, erasers, calculators and notebooks.

 Upon successful completion of this course, the student will be able to:

 Describe the use of radio waves in navigation systems.

 Describe the operational principles of global navigation satellite systems, such as the GPS, GLONASS, and GALILEO.

 Describe the operational principles of shore-based augmentation systems, such as the differential GPS.